 Justice

-Barcelona Wears Top Manta, True Clothing Made By Illegal People
+Barcelona Wears Top Manta, True Clothing Made by Illegal People

 Top Manta is a brand created by undocumented people off the streets of Barcelona.
 Its existence dignifies the immigrant community and challenges the image of a tolerant and inclusive city.